Primorsky Krai: History

 Primorsky Krai was formed by further subdivision of Far-Eastern Krai in 1938, as part of the Stalin-era policy of "unbundling".
 Primorsky Krai, as defined in 1938, corresponds to the northeastern part of the historical region of Outer Manchuria.

 On April 18, 1942, the region became accidentally involved in World War II, which the United States had entered after Japan attacked Pearl Harbor in December 1941.
-Primorsky Krai was the location where one of 16 United States Army Air Corps B-25 Mitchell medium bombers landed.
+Primorsky Krai was the location where one of 16 United States Army Air Corps North American B-25 Mitchell medium bombers landed.
 The group had been launched from USS Hornet to carry out the Doolittle Raid on Japan.
 Japan and the Soviet Union were not then at war.
 The landing occurred 40 miles (65 km) west of Vladivostok; the bomber's crew could not return to their base, the aircraft carrier Hornet, by the mission plan.
 The crew later returned home via Iran.

 During the 1970s, the Soviet Union expanded scientific institutions in Primorye, especially in the city of Vladivostok.
 Several large research institutions are located here, such as the Institute of Biology and Agriculture, the Pacific Institute of Bio-organic Chemistry, the Institute of Marine Biology, the Pacific Institute of Geography, the Pacific Oceanological Institute, as well as several Institutes affiliated with the Far Eastern Division of the Russian Academy of Science.

 By the early 1990s, once-small enterprises in the city had developed into large companies.
 Some of the most prominent include the DVMP (FESCO) shipping company, the Dalmoreprodukt fishing company, Progress Arsenyev Aircraft Works, and Vostok Mining.
 Commercial fishing plays an important part in the economy of the Primorye and includes firms like Vladivostok Trawling and Refrigerating Fleet (VBTRF), the Active Marine Fisheries Base of Nakhodka, and the Fishing and Marine Transport Fleet of Primorye.
 Numerous enterprises of the Russian military-industrial complex were also established in Primorye.

 The Udege people, led by Pavel Sulyandziga, are trying to gain control over their traditional territories along the Bikin River and in particular a Territory of Traditional Natural Resource Use of federal status.